Chromeilion/RoMAE/README.md

-# Sparse Early Fusion Transformer (SEFT)
+# Rotary Bidirectional Transformer Encoder

-Implementation of the SEFT model, usable for sparse video-like modalities.
+Implementation of the RoBiTE model, usable for various sparse multi-dimensional datasets.